 3. Incorporate movement throughout the day

-Exercise has a myriad of benefits, but it’s also been shown to improve sleep efficiency and duration—in both kids and adults.
+It’s a crucial part of any healthy daily routine.
+Exercise has a myriad of benefits, but it’s also been shown to improve sleep efficiency and duration in both kids and adults.

 4. Keep naps short

 While we’ve all been tempted to indulge in a longer nap, a quick snooze is often best.
 More on this, below!